-The two that we will be discussing, in this All Elite Wrestling preview, are the individuals that Chris Jericho brought into his Inner Circle.
+The two individuals that Chris Jericho brought into his Inner Circle paid an immediate dividend.
 Santana and Ortiz, collectively known as Proud-N-Powerful, will be the collective subject in this piece.

 Proud-N-Powerful debuted in wrestling at different points, Santana entering in 2007 and Ortiz in 2008.
 In the years that followed, they wrestled separately across the independent circuit before starting teaming in mid-2012.
 Collectively, they began in Fighting Spirit Wrestling as EYFBO.

 Humorously, the acronym in question stands for “Entertain Your Fing Balls Off.”
 Santana and Ortiz started working together in FSW, wrestling sporadically in the New York City-based promotion.